basilmontycloud/styleguide/pyguide.md

 <a id="documentation"></a>
 ### 3.8 Comments and Docstrings

+Comments should augment and improve the meaning of the human-readable code.
 Be sure to use the right style for module, function, method docstrings and inline comments.